jyliu-98/MoSketch/README.md

 ```
 The output video will be saved in `./output/basketball5`.

-The scene decomposition, point assignment and motion plan of the **500 more created sketches** are provided in `./data/processed/560sketches.zip`.
+The scene decomposition, stroke(point) assignment and motion plan of the **500 more created sketches** are provided in `./data/processed/560sketches.zip`.
 Use the above command to animate them!

 ### 👩‍🎨 Animate Your Own Sketch